 - Nourish our bodies and feel good together

 - Choose a day in the week (I am going with Saturday) that you can sit down and plan out your meals for the following week.
 Here is a simple template you can download and print or use your own family calendar but make sure the meals are posted where everyone can see them.

 - More than just picking out a few random meals for the week, truly think about what your week looks like, and how much time (if any) you have to make a meal.
 Gather any recipes you might need, and of course, order or go to the store for what’s needed.

 - Do what you need to do to set yourself up for success for the week.
 Planning doesn’t necessarily mean cook.
-Consider ordering some prepared meals in advance from Wholesome GO that can be kept in the fridge and heated as required.
+Consider ordering some prepared meals in advance when you have a busy week ahead.
+Save yourself the added stress and busyness.

-I hope you will join my family and I in making 2021 tastier and full of wonderful memories around the dinner table.
-Stay healthy this January and try not to stress, you are doing a wonderful job already!
+I hope you will join my family and I in making 2022 tastier and full of wonderful memories around the dinner table.
+Stay healthy this Fall and try not to stress, you are doing a wonderful job already!